Be a better gift giver + receiver

 • If that does not work with a particularly notorious gift giver, in advance of the occasion, ask for advice on a particular subject they are interested in that is environmentally friendly, such as edible gardening, and hint that you want gifts in that area.

-• Alternatively, some families de-escalate gift-giving altogether and mutually agree to keep presents under a certain limit.
-Not only does this limit stuff we do not need, it reduces the time needed to intensely shop for others.
+• Alternatively, some families de-escalate gift-giving altogether and mutually agree to keep presents under a certain limit, for instance limiting your gift giving to just one gift per person.
+Not only does this limit stuff we do not need, it reduces the time needed to intensely shop for others, and one gift can become extra special.
+It helps get people out of the mindset that many gifts should come their way.
 Perhaps that energy can be channeled into a nice family meal instead!